With the new coronavirus that causes COVID-19 spreading rapidly across the globe, and now Ohio, the question on everyone’s mind is: Will I be next?

 Living in low-income neighborhoods could also be linked to having severe illness to COVID-19.
 Poverty is linked to high levels of chronic stress; stress is known to weaken your body’s ability to fight infections.
 Living in low-income neighborhoods also makes getting affordable and healthy food harder, which contributes to poor nutrition and its adverse effects.
 The state of Ohio put together a Minority Health Strike Force to help address the higher impact African Americans face from COVID-19.

 People with underlying medical conditions should stay in contact with their primary care providers, take prescribed medications as directed, and maintain a healthy diet and regular exercise.

 The CDC has developed guidance to help in the risk assessment and management of people with potential exposures to COVID-19.

 Precautions to take

-Many of the steps you can take to prevent the flu work for the new coronavirus as well.
-Like the flu, it’s believed to be spread by respiratory droplets from sneezing and coughing, and may be transferrable to surfaces and objects.
+Many of the steps you can take to prevent the flu work for COVID-19 as well.
+Like the flu, it’s spread by respiratory droplets from talking, singing, sneezing and coughing, and can be transferrable to surfaces and objects.